Bobbi Lockyer

-Bobbi Lockyer is a Nagarluma Kariyarra and Yawuru woman and artist, winner of NAIDOC artist of the year, as well as 2025 Australian Open First Nations Artist of the year.
-Her work has been showcased in Vogue magazine, on Paris and New York runways as well as Sydney Fashion week.
+Bobbi Lockyer is an Aboriginal Australian artist, whose work has been showcased around the world.
+She was the 2025 official First Nations Artist of the Australian Open tennis series.

-Early life
+Early life and education

+Bobbi Lockyer was born and raised in Port Hedland, which is situated in the remote Pilbara region of Western Australia.
+She is of Nyulnyul of Ngarluma, Kariyarra, and Yawuru descent.
+She has said that her family was very creative; her mother and grandmother were "always creating".

-Lockyer was raised in a remote region of Western Australia, and was interested in art and painting from a very young age.
-As a young school student, a teacher advised Lockyer, to "get her heads out of the clouds" about her passion and childhood dream of becoming a painter or artist.
-However, Lockyer had her art featured on the Margaret Court Arena during the 2025 Australian Open.“I come from a very strong, creative family and so my mum was always creating, my grandmother was creating."
+She was interested in art and painting from a very young age.
+As a young school student, a teacher advised Lockyer to "get her head out of the clouds" about her passion and childhood dream of becoming a painter or artist.

-Career
+Art practice and career

-Lockyer is an artist who was the 2025 official artist of the Australian Open tennis series.
-Her work, the 'Bobbi Lockyer home collection' was for sale in Woolworths, Big W and other stores in 2024.
-Her art is influenced by vegetation, flora and fauna, including gum leaves, and wattle or acacia flowers and leaves, and the pink hues of desert landscapes, as well as landscapes from the region she lives, in Port Hedland, in remote Western Australia.
-Her art was also displayed at a photo festival in Western France, where 11 of her artworks, featuring children, landscapes, and indigenous faces, were shown in 2024.
+Lockyer's art is influenced by flora and fauna, including gum leaves and wattle or acacia flowers and leaves, and the pink hues of desert landscapes, as well as landscapes from the region she lives, in remote Western Australia.

+Her work titled Bobbi Lockyer home collection was for sale in Woolworths, Big W, and other stores in 2024.

+Her art was displayed at a photo festival in western France, where 11 of her artworks, featuring children, landscapes, and Indigenous Australian faces, were shown in 2024.

+Lockyer was the 2025 official artist of the Australian Open tennis series.
+Her art was featured on the Margaret Court Arena during the 2025 Australian Open.

+Recognition and awards

+Lockyer's artwork has been showcased in Vogue magazine, on Paris and New York runways, as well as at Sydney Fashion Week in 2022.
+As of 2021 she was an official creator for Nikon.